-Yellow weather warning for rain in Northern Ireland - BBC News
+Yellow weather warning for heavy rain

 The warning is in force and valid until 22:00 BST on Tuesday.

-Heavy thundery downpours are expected to develop and may cause isolated flooding, which could disrupt travel on roads in some areas.
+Heavy thundery downpours are developing and causing isolated flooding, disrupting travel on roads in some areas.

 The downpours will ease early on Tuesday night, with County Antrim last to see the rain clear.

-Not all areas will see heavy downpours and some places will avoid the worst of the rain.
+Not all areas are seeing heavy downpours with some places set to avoid the worst of the rain.

 Met Éireann has issued weather warnings for thunder across the whole island.
 A heavy rain warning is also in force for Connaught, along with counties Monaghan, Cavan and Donegal.